Club Atlético Vélez Sarsfield: First championship

 During the 1960s decade, Vélez finished among the top positioned teams in the 1966 championship (5th), the 1967 Metropolitano (3rd in its group) 1967 Nacional (3rd), and the 1968 Metropolitano (1st in its group and eliminated in the semi-finals by Estudiantes de La Plata).
 Moreover, in 1965 the team's striker Juan Carlos Carone finished as the league's top scorer.

 Vélez Sarsfield clinched its first national championship on the 1968 Nacional.
 Coached by Manuel Giúdice, the team finished first on the final league standings, sharing the position with River Plate and Racing Club.
 Therefore, the three teams had to play a championship playoff, where Vélez drew 1–1 with River (goal by José Luis Luna) and defeated Racing 4–2 (goals by Omar Wehbe (3) and Roberto Moreyra).
 Vélez finished tied with River, who had defeated Racing 2–0, in both points and goal difference.
 However, Vélez won the championship for having more goals for in the regular championship (39, over River's 35).
 During this tournament, Vélez also achieved its biggest victory in official matches, 11–0 against Huracán de Bahía Blanca.
 Moreover, Omar Wehbe was league top scorer with 16 goals.
 In total, the team played 17 games, winning 11, drawing 3, and losing another 3; with 44 goals for and 17 against.

-The 1968 champion line up was: Miguel Marín, Luis Gallo, Iselín Santos Ovejero, Luis Atela, Eduardo Zóttola, Alberto Ríos, Roberto Moreyra, José Solórzano, Daniel Willington, José Luis Luna, Omar Wehbe, Carlos Bianchi, Mario Nogara.
+The 1968 champion line up was: Miguel Marín, Luis Gregorio Gallo, Iselín Santos Ovejero, Luis Atela, Eduardo Zóttola, Alberto Ríos, Roberto Moreyra, José Solórzano, Daniel Willington, José Luis Luna, Omar Wehbe, Carlos Bianchi, Mario Nogara.
 Manuel Giúdice was the coach, and the rest of the roster were Osvaldo Biaggio, Carlos Caballero, Juan Carlos Carone, Juan Manuel Gómez, Roque Nieva, Jorge Pérez, Néstor Sinatra, and Carlos Zeballos.

 Vélez would have played its first international tournament in the 1969 Copa Libertadores, however the club refused to play for economic reasons.
 The team did however play internationally during the decade, both a friendly against Pelé's Santos (played in the José Amalfitani Stadium to re-inaugurate the lighting systems), and a friendly tournament in Montevideo, Uruguay against Nacional, Torpedo Moscow, and Sparta Prague.
 During the final tournament of the decade, Vélez finished 3rd in its group in the 1969 Metropolitano.